 Fellows must accumulate at least 12 months of direct clinical experience in Pulmonary Disease (PD) on Wards and Consultations during the 36-month program to apply for Board Exams in Pulmonary Disease.
 Eligibility in Critical Care Medicine (CCM) also requires at least 12 months additional clinical experience in Intensive Care Units.

-In our three year combined Pulmonary Disease and Critical Care Medicine training program, six months of qualifying clinical training can be applied to both Pulmonary Disease and Critical Care Medicine, thus allowing 18 months of clinical training to suffice for the usual 24 months required for Pulmonary Disease and Critical Care Medicine.
+In our three-year combined Pulmonary Disease and Critical Care Medicine training program, six months of qualifying clinical training can be applied to both PD and CCM, thus allowing 18 months of clinical training to suffice for the usual 24 months required for Pulmonary Disease and Critical Care Medicine.

-The first year and part of the second year are oriented heavily toward the clinical aspects of Pulmonary Diseases and Critical Care for all fellows.
-The entire third year and part of the second year are available for research time for all fellows.
+The first year curriculum and a portion of the second year curriculum are oriented toward the clinical aspects of Pulmonary Disease and Critical Care Medicine.
+The entire third year and a portion of the second year are available for research time.
 Some fellows may opt for electives and teaching roles during the third year.

 Fellows spend one half-day a week in an outpatient setting following their own panel of patients.
 Opportunities for participation in subspecialty clinics (ILD, asthma, CF, etc.) are available during the second and third year.
 Participation in conferences and teaching activities spans the full three years.